Piotr-Grochowski/eu.blebox/README.md

 At the moment this app supports the following devices:
 - actionBox - physical or virtual multifunctional action trigger
 - actionBoxS - 230V mini action trigger
-- airSensor - airSensor is your personal air quality sensor - it keeps you informed about the presence of harmful dust suspended in - dimmerBox - dimmerBox is the first device in the world which allows you to switch and dim 230V lights in your home or office.
+- airSensor - airSensor is your personal air quality sensor - it keeps you informed about the presence of harmful dust suspended in - dimmerBox+ - dimmerBox is the first device in the world which allows you to switch and dim 230V lights in your home or office.
 Control your lights from a smartphone or tablet, no matter where you are.
 - doorBox - an integrated, miniature controller: electric bolt lock, electric strikes and safety devices designed for access control
 - floodSensor - detects flood and water leakage
 - gateBox - gateBox allows you to not only open and close gates, but also check on their status